MultiVersus: Background

 Prior to its announcement in November 2021, rumors of the game surfaced from multiple sources.
 Initially, a user on the subreddit r/GamingLeaksandRumours claimed that the game was in development as early as 2019 following the release of Super Smash Bros.
-Ultimate and Warner Bros.' acknowledgement of the Ultra Instinct Shaggy internet meme.
+Ultimate and Warner Bros.' acknowledgement of the Ultra Instinct Shaggy Internet meme.
 The user also claimed that the idea of a crossover influenced the filming of Space Jam: A New Legacy, although the validity of these claims is uncertain.

 On October 27, 2021, professional Super Smash Bros. player Juan "Hungrybox" DeBiedma shared an image on Twitter showing what he alleged was the character selection screen for MultiVersus.
 The image was deleted after Warner Bros. submitted a DMCA takedown request, which DeBiedma stated was a "hard confirm" of the photograph's veracity.
 The image included Gandalf and Rick Sanchez as playable characters in place of Arya Stark and Garnet, and Superman and Steven Universe's designs were updated to be shown in the trailer.
 Jeff Grubb, a gaming insider, confirmed that LeBron James would feature in the game.
 Internal game design documents for the game were leaked on ResetEra.
 Following the tech test, gameplay footage was leaked online.

-On May 26, 2022, a subsequent leak revealed additional playable characters, including Daenerys Targaryen, Ted Lasso, Morty Smith, and Marvin the Martian.
+On May 26, 2022, a subsequent leak revealed additional playable characters, including Daenerys Targaryen and Ted Lasso.

 Early access and open beta

 An early access version was released on July 19 for participants of selected events, including the game's closed playtests and those competing in the game's first 2v2 tournament at the 2022 Evolution Championship Series, and via Twitch's Drops reward system and purchasable founder's packs.

-During the 2022 San Diego Comic-Con event, Rick Sanchez, Morty Smith, and LeBron James were announced as playable characters.
+During the 2022 San Diego Comic-Con event, Rick Sanchez, Morty Smith and LeBron James were announced as playable characters.
 The open beta was released on July 26, 2022, serving as a soft launch for the game.

-The Founder's Pack for the PC version is distributed through Steam and the Epic Games Store.
-Console versions are distributed through Microsoft Store for Xbox consoles and the PlayStation Store for PlayStation consoles.
-It is available in Standard, Deluxe, and Premium editions.
+Throughout the open beta, a Founder's Pack paid-DLC was sold through Steam, the Epic Games Store, the Microsoft Store, and the PlayStation Store.
+It was available in Standard, Deluxe, and Premium editions.

 During the open beta, Bugs Bunny players held the number-one ranked slot in both 1-v-1 and 2-v-2 leaderboards.
 The character's prevalence among top-ranked 2-v-2 players was notable, leading to changes to Bugs' abilities and those of Wonder Woman implemented after EVO 2022.
+During and after the open beta, various characters' abilities have been frequently modified; notably, a police car featured in one of Velma Dinkley's abilities was replaced with the Mystery Machine.

-MultiVersus' first season was originally scheduled to launch on August 9, 2022, but was delayed to August 15.
+MultiVersus's first season was originally scheduled to launch on August 9, 2022, but was delayed to August 15.
+The game's second and final season during open beta launched on November 15.